pkirilov9/quartz/content/Bibliography.md

 - Rubinstein, Daniel, and Katrina Sluis.
 2013.
 “The Digital Image In Photographic Culture: Algorithmic Photography and The Crisis of Representation.”
 In _The Photographic Image in Digital Culture_, edited by Martin Lister, 36–54.
 Routledge. https://doi.org/10.4324/9780203797563-8.

+- Schwab, Martin.
+2000.
+“Escape from the Image: Deleuze’s Image-Ontology.”
+In _The Brain Is The Screen: Deleuze and The Philosophy of Cinema_.
+Minneapolis: University of Minnesota Press.

 - Schwarte, Ludger.
 2014.
 “Performative Architecture – Setting a Stage for Political Action.”
 Pavilion Magazine.
 2014. https://www.pavilionmagazine.org/ludger-schwarte-performative-architecture-setting-a-stage-for-political-action/.

+- Schwarte, Ludger.
+2019.
+“The Birth of the Skeleton: Facing the Truth.”
+In _What Images Do_.
+Aarhus: Aarhus University Press.

 - Simondon, Gilbert.
 2022. _Imagination and Invention_.
 Translated by Joe Hughes and Christophe Wall-Romana.
 A Univocal Book.
 Minneapolis London: University of Minnesota Press.

+- Sluis, Katrina.
+2022.
+“The Networked Image After Web 2.0.”
+In _The Networked Image in Post-Digital Culture: The Networked Image in Post-Digital Culture_, 1st ed.
+London: Routledge.

 - Smith, Chris.
 2017. _Bare Architecture: A Schizoanalysis_.
 London Oxford New York New Delhi Sydney: Bloomsbury Academic.

 - Smith, Terry.
 2021.
 “Iconomy, Iconoclash ≠ Iconomics.” _The Nordic Journal of Aesthetics_ 30 (61–62): 172–94. https://doi.org/10.7146/nja.v30i61-62.127897.

+- Songel, Juan María, and Frei Otto.
+2010. _A Conversation with Frei Otto_.
+English ed.
+Conversations: A Princeton Architectural Press Series.
+New York: Princeton Architectural Press.

+- Martin, Søberg.
+2019.
+“Iconic Stabilising:  Roy Lichtenstein’s Enstablatures.”
+In _What Images Do_.
+Aarhus: Aarhus University Press.

 - Stanek, Łukasz.
 2008.
 “Space as Concrete Abstraction: Hegel, Marx, and Modern Urbanism in Henri Lefebvre.”
 In _Space, Difference, Everyday Life_, edited by Kanishka Goonewardena, Kipfer, Richard Milgrom, and Christian Schmid, 1st ed., 62–79.
 New York: Routledge, Taylor & Francis Group.